Troubleshooting and diagnostics

 • An Enhanced diagnostics (ZIP) link for downloading enhanced, more resource-intensive diagnostics information.

 It may be useful to capture this diagnostics information when experiencing problems, or for debugging EPL apps.
 It is also useful to provide to product support if you are filing a support ticket.
-You can find the tenant ID and version information in the Platform info section of the right drawer.
+You can find the tenant ID in the Platform info section of the right drawer.
+If you want to find out the version numbers of the different components on your tenant, click the Download platform details button in the Platform info section and then open the downloaded JSON file.
 See User options and settings for more details.

 Basic diagnostics information is provided in a ZIP file named diagnostic-overview<timestamp>.zip and includes the following information: